Three setup paths

 CloudEval exposes three practical connection paths today:

-Under the hood, CloudEval keeps the model simple: cloud sync is a live sync
+Under the hood, CloudEval keeps the model simple: cloud sync is a live

 source, while both infrastructure-as-code paths are template-backed sources.